R0yco/rootkit/progress.md

 ### crashing

-i've run into a situation where the following line caused a system crash:
+i have run into a situation where the following line caused a system crash:

 ```c
 printk("%d\n",dirent->d_reclen); - this line crashes the kernel